CARV-ICS-FORTH/knot/README.md

 ```

 This will install the necessary CRDs and use the variables to configure the `karvdash.yaml` template found in the [deploy](deploy/) folder.

+The `KARVDASH_PERSISTENT_STORAGE_DIR/templates` directory will be initialized with a set of default service templates (the ones in [db/templates](db/templates/)).
+You may place any custom, "system-wide" service templates there, so they are available (read-only) to all users.
+Note that there is no automatic process for upgrading templates when you upgrade Karvdash.

 Depending on your setup, you may want to create a custom version of this template.
 To deploy the Karvdash Docker image, you must provide mount points for `/db` (persistent storage directory), `/private`, and `/shared`, and set the following variables: